ihamzariaz/Deep-World/README.md

 The resulting txt files have the full path of data with respect to darknet.
 # Step 6: Placing train.txt, test.txt, obj.data, obj.names, dataset and labels.
 Please place train.txt, test.txt, obj.data, obj.names, dataset,and labels in data directory of darket.
-before this please make sure that our images and crosspounding labels must be in same directory.
+Before this please make sure that our images and crosspounding labels must be in same directory.